Sexual Violence Prevention and Support Team

 - Understanding the reporting options available to you

 People react and deal with sexual violence in many different ways.
 Any way you choose to proceed will be fully respected.
 Our team will support you on whatever path works best for you.
-We will handle your disclosure with confidentiality and will respect any decisions you make - we are here to listen and support you.
+We will handle your disclosure with confidentiality and will respect your decisions - we are here to listen and support you.
+We are a survivor-led team, which means we are there to listen and to help you decide what you need going forward.
+We won’t make you report it to the police if that’s not what you want.
+We won’t make you name the perpetrator if you’re not ready to do that.
+We will listen, we can help if you’re struggling with your studies, and can talk through the different support options available to you.

 We have put together some information about your options and the next steps to take over on our get support page.